Avengers: The Initiative: Publication history

 The first issue of Avengers: The Initiative was released on 4 April 2007.
 The tagline initially used in solicitations was "Marvel's Army of Super Heroes just became a Super Hero Army".

-The series was originally solicited as a six issue limited series, but prior to the publication of the first issue, Marvel announced that this had changed and that Avengers: The Initiative would become an ongoing series, the third regularly published 'Avengers' title from 2007 onwards, after The New Avengers and The Mighty Avengers.
+The series was originally solicited as a six issue limited series, but prior to the publication of the first issue, Marvel announced that this had changed and that Avengers: The Initiative would become an ongoing series, the third regularly published 'Avengers' title from 2007 onwards, after New Avengers and The Mighty Avengers.

 Issues #20-22 handled "Dark Reign", the aftermath to Secret Invasion, and Christos Gage moved to full writing duties.

 The series was cancelled after Avengers: The Initiative #35 (April 2010), at the conclusion of the "Siege" storyline and replaced by Avengers Academy.

 Fictional history

 First recruit group

-In the aftermath of the Civil War, the pro-registration side stood victorious and had launched the Fifty State Initiative which called for one S.H.I.E.L.D.-sponsored superhero team for each state.
-The series focused on the training facility at Camp Hammond, in Stamford, Connecticut.
+In the aftermath of the Civil War, the pro-registration side stood victorious and launched the Fifty State Initiative, which called for one S.H.I.E.L.D.-sponsored superhero team for each state.
+The series focused on the training facility at Camp Hammond in Stamford, Connecticut.

 The first group of young heroes has been sent to hero boot camp in Stamford, the site of the explosion that launched the whole Civil War.
 During the first day's training, Trauma, a shapeshifter, loses control of his power and causes Armory to have a panic attack.
 She accidentally shoots MVP, who was trying to save Cloud 9.
-Pym and Gyrich agree to conceal the death and expel Armory, but first amputate her alien weaponry, since she will be an unregistered super.
-As the young heroes finish the obstacle course, Trauma loses control of his transformation again, first feeding off of Cloud 9's guilt at being responsible for MVP's death, and then transforming into an image of a beaten and bloody Janet Van Dyne when Yellowjacket (Henry Pym) attempts to intervene.
+Pym and Gyrich agree to conceal the death and expel Armory, but first, amputate her alien weaponry, since she will be an unregistered super.
+As the young heroes finish the obstacle course, Trauma loses control of his transformation again, first feeding off of Cloud 9's guilt at being responsible for MVP's death and then transforming into an image of Janet Van Dyne beaten and bloody when Hank Pym (Yellowjacket) attempts to intervene.
 As Justice and Gauntlet clean up the situation, Pym is called to the lab where Baron Von Blitzschlag informs him and Henry Peter Gyrich of MVP's anatomy; instead of being enhanced by the Super Soldier Serum as everyone believed, he is actually an "Übermensch", the ultimate human specimen.
 As Blitzschlag and Gyrich laud the benefits of such a test subject, Pym again has a crisis of conscience, only enhanced when the German scientist recounts his past "villainous" acts (such as the creation of Ultron) and remarks "I am your greatest fan."